alxshelepenok/lumen/content/posts/deprecation-of-ipfs-gateway-and-storage-api-url-on-fleek.co.md

 # Moving to IPFS Gateways as a Service

-Fleek currently runs a free public IPFS gateway ([https://ipfs.fleek.co](https://ipfs.fleek.co "https://ipfs.fleek.co")) for speedy resolution of CIDs available on the IPFS network. **We will be shutting down our services for this gateway on Dec 30th 2022**.
+Fleek currently runs a free public IPFS gateway ([https://ipfs.fleek.co](https://ipfs.fleek.co "https://ipfs.fleek.co")) for speedy resolution of CIDs available on the IPFS network. **We will redirect our gateway traffic from Dec 19th 2022, and aim to deprecate the gateway entirely by Q1 2023**.

-To ensure that we don’t break any current integrations that leverage our gateway, starting Monday, the 19th of December, 2022, all traffic to our gateway will still be resolved via a redirect to [https://dweb.link](https://dweb.link "https://dweb.link"), a gateway managed by the IPFS team. **This redirect is only temporary, anyone still using our gateway by Dec 30th 2022 will not have their content resolved.**
+To ensure that we don’t break any current integrations that leverage our gateway, starting Monday, the 19th of December, 2022, all traffic to our gateway will still be resolved via a redirect to [https://dweb.link](https://dweb.link "https://dweb.link"), a gateway managed by the IPFS team. **This redirect is only temporary, anyone still using our gateway post deprecation will not have their content resolved.**

 Here’s a mini-timeline to make things crystal clear:

 * Today - Fleek IPFS Gateway runs as normal.
-* Monday - Fleek IPFS Gateway redirects to dweb.link
+* Dec 19th - Fleek IPFS Gateway redirects to dweb.link
-* Dec 30th 2022 - Gateway shut down.
+* Q1 2023 - Gateway shut down with a 2 week notice.

 That said, we are not totally separating ourselves from the gateways game.
 Our goal is to **pivot to offering gateways as a service** for any clients who might need their own dedicated gateways.
-Supercharged by [Fleek Network](https://fleek.network), of course 😉
+Supercharged by [Fleek Network](https://fleek.network/), of course 😉

 As we flesh out the details for offering this as a true service, feel free to [reach out to us directly](https://discord.gg/fleekxyz) if you’re interested and we’ll happily spin up dedicated gateways.

 ***

-# A New Storage API Appears
+# **Custom Domains for Storage APIs**

-Also before the new year, we will be **transitioning away from our current storage API domain**.
+Also in this new year, we will be **transitioning away from our current storage API domain**.
 If you use Fleek Storage please read, actions will be required.

-Basically, storageapi.fleek.co will eventually be replaced by storageapi.fleek.one.
-Both domains are currently available and point to the same content (try [this link](https://storageapi.fleek.co/fleek-team-bucket/Blogs/fleek-ahb.jpeg), then [this one](https://storageapi.fleek.one/fleek-team-bucket/Blogs/fleek-ahb.jpeg)). **We will keep it this way until the 30th of December 2022 at which time you'll have switch any storage domains you have or your application will break.**
+Basically, storageapi.fleek.co and storageapi.fleek.one will be sunset to **favor custom, per-user API domains**.
+Both domains are currently available and point to the same content (try [this link](https://storageapi.fleek.co/fleek-team-bucket/Blogs/fleek-ahb.jpeg), then [this one](https://storageapi.fleek.one/fleek-team-bucket/Blogs/fleek-ahb.jpeg)).

-Here’s another mini-timeline:

-* Today - Migration starts, both storage API links are available and point to the same content.
-* Next week - Fleek.co platform adopts the use of new storageapi.fleek.one API route in the storage tab.
-* Dec 30th 2022 - Deprecation of storageapi.fleek.co.
+We have decided to sunset both domains gradually, beginning with the application of content-restricting rules.
+Users can now set their own [custom domains](https://blog.fleek.co/posts/fleek-co-how-to-add-custom-storage-domains) to their storage buckets in Fleek, which will provide higher availability and performance right off the bat, as well as allow for a non-shared API endpoint for each user.

+During January, we will begin downgrading the capabilities of content-serving for our API endpoints, as we progress with the user migration. **We will continue to post updates to our timelines here and on our email communications.**

+Here’s the current timeline:

+* Today - Users can begin migrating to custom domains.
+* Jan 16th 2023 - The first content-restricting rule is introduced.
+Limiting the serving of .html, .css, and .js files.
+* End of Q1 2023 - API shutdown with a 2 week notice.

+**The first content restriction rule on this public APIs will come on January the 16th**, by limiting the serving of .html, .css, and .js files on storageapi.fleek.co / storageapi.fleek.one.
+After the 16th, these files won’t resolve on our public APIs.
+This won’t affect sites hosted normally via Fleek’s hosting app - and we suggest users “hosting” any sites on their storage bucket directly (not recommended) to migrate to the hosting app.
+This change also will greatly prevent the hosting of any malicious/phishing .html files on public storage gateways.

 Why the switch?
 Two main reasons.